evgenyneu/evgenii.com/blog/_posts/2016-03-12-programming-harmonic-oscillator.md

 (function(){

+  // Draw the scene
   var graphics = function() {
-    var canvas = null; // Canvas DOM element. var context = null; // Canvas context for drawing. var canvasHeight = 100;
+    var canvas = null; // Canvas DOM element. var context = null; // Canvas context for drawing.

+    var canvasHeight = 100;
     var boxSize = 50;

     /*
-      Position of the box:
-        0 is when the box is at the center.
-        1.0 is the maximum position to the right.
-        -1.0 is the maximum position to the left.
+      Stores last drawn position of the box.
+Used for redrawing the scene when the size of the page changes.
     */
-    var xDisplacement = 1; // 1 is the initial displacement.
+    var lastXDisplacement = 1;

     var springInfo = {
       height: 30, // Height of the spring